-When you're tucked up in bed with your best pillow and your cosiest blanket, ready for a night of restful slumber, having dreams can sometimes but a little unsettling.
+Even if you're the best sleeper in the world with a solid nighttime routine and sleep schedule, vivid dreams and nightmares can wreak havoc on your shuteye.
 The good news?
 Whatever you get up to when you're asleep is totally normal.
 We all dream - it’s part of the natural sleep cycle.
 While some of us don’t remember a thing about our dreams, for others, they can be a source of comfort or distress.

 Sometimes the meaning of dreams is not quite straightforward.
 Dream of driving fast?
 Contrary to what you might think, it doesn’t mean you’re worried about being a bad driver or being involved in an accident.
-In fact, cars represent our current life - the path we’re on or the direction we’re taking, whether that's related to work, family, relationships or something else.
+Cars represent our current life - the path we’re on or the direction we’re taking, whether that's related to work, family, relationships, or something else.

-"An out-of-control or speeding car suggests you might be veering off track or moving faster than you should be," reveals spiritual, dreams and paranormal author Theresa Cheung.
+"An out-of-control or speeding car suggests you might be veering off track or moving faster than you should be," reveals Theresa Cheung.
 "You may be heading for danger in some areas of your life.
 Are you rushing into a new relationship, or leaving an established one?
 Or perhaps you’re plunging too hastily into a big life change, such as a new job or a relocation."

 If you’re not the driver of the car in the dream, it could be telling you that you ought to be.
 Someone may be leading you in the wrong direction, or perhaps you’re being influenced by someone else’s agenda.
 A driverless car on the other hand points to powerlessness, a sense of aimless drifting.